How Harold Pinter Revolutionized the Cinematic Period Piece

 “I am fascinated by the concept of time,” Pinter suggested in an interview with Michel Ciment, “and by the power the cinema has to suddenly reveal the meaning of a whole life from the age of twelve to sixty.”
 This may have been what initially drew him to adapting The Go-Between but it doesn’t explain his changes to its temporal flow.
 The dialectic between time and memory became so intertwined in the film, and his subsequent screenplays, that it arguably had a greater influence over his writing than almost anything else besides politics.
 And cricket, perhaps.

 After The Go-Between, Pinter worked on another telling project conceived again for Losey.
 With the success of their third collaboration, Pinter adapted Marcel Proust’s In Search of Lost Time.
 It feels an ambitious yet logical progression from The Go-Between.
 The project was too large in scope, in spite of Losey calling it “the best screenplay I’ve ever seen or known of.”
-It never left the page and it wasn’t until the 1980s when Pinter again implemented on screen the temporal effects explored in The Go-Between.
+It never left the page and it wasn’t until the 1980s when Pinter again implemented on screen the temporal effects explored in The Go-Between.“I am fascinated by the concept of time, and by the power the cinema has to suddenly reveal the meaning of a whole life from the age of twelve to sixty.”

 “What I find exciting about the subject is the role of time,” Pinter told John Russell Taylor, “the annihilation of time by the man’s return to the scene of his childhood experience.”
 This is widely quoted when discussing Pinter’s take on Hartley’s novel.
 He saw emotional destruction as the by-product of cinema’s shrinkage of time.
 It sets the tone for the playwright’s future adaptations.
 Pinter’s time corrodes rather than heals.